Voice Type

-A singer will choose a repertoire that suits their voice.
-Some singers such as Enrico Caruso, Rosa Ponselle, Joan Sutherland, Maria Callas, Jessye Norman, Ewa Podleś, and Plácido Domingo have voices that allow them to sing roles from a wide variety of types; some singers such as Shirley Verrett and Grace Bumbry change type and even voice part over their careers; and some singers such as Leonie Rysanek have voices that lower with age, causing them to cycle through types over their careers.
-Some roles are hard to classify, having very unusual vocal requirements; Mozart wrote many of his roles for specific singers who often had remarkable voices, and some of Verdi's early works make extreme demands on their singers.[2]
+A singer will ultimately choose a repertoire that suits his or her instrument.
+Some singers such as Enrico Caruso, Rosa Ponselle, Joan Sutherland, Maria Callas, Ewa Podleś, or Plácido Domingo have voices that allow them to sing roles from a wide variety of types; some singers such as Shirley Verrett or Grace Bumbry change type and even voice part over their careers; and some singers such as Leonie Rysanek have voices that lower with age, causing them to cycle through types over their careers.
+Some roles as well are hard to classify, having very unusual vocal requirements; Mozart wrote many of his roles for specific singers who often had remarkable voices, and some of Verdi's early works make extreme demands on his singers.[5]

 Number of voice types

 Many different voice types are used in vocal pedagogy in a variety of voice classification systems.
-Most of these types, however, are grouped into seven or eight major voice categories that are, for the most part, acknowledged across the major voice classification systems.
+Most of these types, however, are sub-types that fall under seven different major voice categories that are for the most part acknowledged across all of the major voice classification systems.
 Women are typically divided into three groups: soprano, mezzo-soprano, and contralto.
 Men are usually divided into four groups: countertenor, tenor, baritone, and bass.
-When considering the pre-pubescent voice, an eighth term, treble, is applied.
-Within each of these major categories, subcategories identify specific vocal qualities such as coloratura facility and vocal weight to differentiate between voices.[3]
-The vocal range of classical performance covers about five octaves, from a low G1 (in scientific pitch notation) to a high G6, although the extremes are rare.
-More commonly the range is from a low C2 to a high D6.
-Vocal ranges are grouped into overlapping types that each span about two octaves.
-Many singers fall between groups and can perform some parts in either type.
+When considering the pre-pubescent male voice an eighth term, treble, can be applied.
+Within each of these major categories there are several sub-categories that identify specific vocal qualities like coloratura facility and vocal weight to differentiate between voices.[6]

 Female voices